Razat94/learn/PowerBI/README-PowerBI.md

 	If the following error shows up:
 		'MSOffice.PowerBi.OleDb' is not registered
 		https://www.reddit.com/r/PowerBI/comments/wkzmj8/error_connecting_to_sharepoint_online_list_the/
-	We recommend to uninstall & install PowerBI again.
+	We recommend to uninstall & install Power BI again.
 	--

 	Optional Task: Delete the table & reimport it.
 		Under Table View, delete the table by right clicking table on Data Model pane -> Delete from Model.

 	Task: Update Data Source & Refresh data:
-		1. Confirm that the data is loaded in PowerBI.
+		1. Confirm that the data is loaded in Power BI.
 		2. On the .txt file, make the following changes:
 			- Change the row 'Justine' to 'Justin'
 			- Add a row "Carl"